airbnb/kafka-statsd-metrics2/README.md

 - During Kafka startup, the reporter class will be instantiated and initialized.
 The logs should contain a message similar to:
 `"Kafka Statsd metrics reporter is enabled"`
-- A JMX MBean named `kafka:type=com.airbnb.kafka.KafkaStatsdMetricsReporter` should also exist.
+- A JMX MBean named `kafka:type=com.airbnb.kafka.kafka08.StatsdMetricsReporter` should also exist.
 - Check the logs of your StatsD server
 - Finally, on the configured StatsD host, you could listen on the configured port and check for incoming data: